 Project Summary

-For many students around Ireland, the return to university life post-pandemic has not been all plain sailing.
+For many students around Ireland, returning to university life post-pandemic has not been all plain sailing.
 Many third-level institutions have reported a sharp rise in the number of students seeking mental health support as they deal with stress, uncertainty and other challenges arising from COVID-19.

 We also work with many other leading Irish schools and universities, providing furniture and fit-outs and devising specialist support facilities.
-Therefore, when DCU approached us to assist in creating an environment for students with unique needs, we were in a great position to step up.
+Therefore, when DCU approached us to furnish a dedicated space for students who find the sensory environment challenging, we were in a great position to step up.

 The Challenge